There are many risk factors for breast cancer. Some are things you can't change and some you can.

-Breasts tend to become less dense as women get older but about 30% of women over 50 have dense breasts.
+Breasts tend to become less dense as women get older but up to half of all women over 40 have dense breasts.
 Breast cancers are harder to find in x-rays of dense breasts.
 This is because dense breast tissue and breast cancers both appear white on x-rays.
-Despite this, breast screening is still the best way of finding breast cancers in women with dense breasts who are aged 50 to 74.
+Despite this, breast screening by mammogram (x-ray) is still the best way of finding breast cancers in women with dense breasts.

-Read more about breast density and breast screening (PDF, 124kB) on the BreastScreen Australia website.
+Read more about breast density and breast screening (PDF, 177KB) on the BreastScreen Australia website.